edriclugard/edriclugard/README.md

-# 👋 Hi
+## 👋 Hi

 I'm an aspiring technical content writer specializing in AI/ML.

-Currently building foundational skills in data science and technical writing.
+Currently building foundational skills in AI/ML and technical writing.

 I believe in learning by doing—and sharing that journey.